catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/Traceability Kit/Software Development View/page_data-provider_software-development-view.md

 General conventions for submodel descriptors can be found in the standard [CX-0002 Digital Twins in Catena-X](https://catena-x.net/de/standard-library).
 This section is based on it and it is recommended to read it first.
 In this KIT, we extend this standard with some additional conventions.

-Submodel descriptors MUST be compliant to the following additional conventions:
+Submodel descriptors must be compliant to the following additional conventions:

 - `id`: The submodel ID must be a UUIDv4 in URN format: "urn:uuid:&lt;UUIDv4&gt;";
 - `idShort`: the name of the aspect model in camel case, e.g. for aspect SerialPart: "serialPart".